-PMRY full form is Pradhan Mantri Rozgar Yojana was launched in 1993 with the aim of providing self-employment to India’s educated youth and women.
-This scheme provides subsidised financial assistance for setting up of self-employment ventures in the manufacturing, trading, and service sectors.
-Beneficiaries may also fund agricultural projects, barring direct agricultural operations.
+Pradhan Mantri Rozgar Yojana (PMRY) was launched in 1993 to provide self-employment to India’s educated youth and women.
+This scheme offers subsidised financial assistance to set up self-employment ventures in the manufacturing, trading, and service sectors.
+Beneficiaries may also fund agricultural projects, barring direct agrarian operations.

 As per the Centre for Monitoring Indian Economy (CMIE), India’s unemployment rose to 7.7% in December 2019.
 This, in tandem with the GDP slipping below 5% in the last two quarters, has heavily impacted the growth of the Indian economy.
 However, under the PMRY scheme, the Central Government financially empowers eligible candidates to launch viable enterprises.
-This not only helps the educated unemployed find a source of livelihood, but also creates newer job opportunities, especially in the micro, small and medium business sector.
+This helps the educated unemployed find a source of livelihood and creates new job opportunities, especially in the micro, small and medium business sector.

 To know all about the PMRY scheme in detail, read on.

-You can avail a collateral-free loan of up to Rs.
+- You can avail of a collateral-free loan of up to Rs.
 1 lakh and in case of a partnership, the exemption is Rs.
 1 lakh per participant.

-You are provided a training for a period of 15 to 20 days, so that you can successfully set up your business venture.
+- You are provided training for a period of 15 to 20 days so that you can successfully set up your business venture.

-The scheme is primarily handled by the Development Commissioner (Small-Scale Industries), which is under the Ministry of Small Scale, Rural and Agro, Industries
+- Development Commissioner (Small-Scale Industries), under the Ministry of Small Scale, Rural and Agro, Industries, handles the scheme directly.

-Education: You should have passed the 8th standard and preference will be given to individuals that have at least 6 months of previous training in any trade in a Government-recognised approved institution.
+- Education: You should have passed the 8th standard, and preference will be given to individuals with at least 6 months of previous training in any trade in a Government-recognised approved institution.

-Income: Your annual income, including that of your spouse must not exceed Rs.
+- Income: Your annual income, including that of your spouse, must not exceed Rs.
 40,000.
-Likewise, your parent’s income must not exceed this limit.
+Similarly, your parent’s income must not exceed this limit either.

-Residential status: You must be living permanently in the locality for at least 3 consecutive years.
+- Residential status: You must be living permanently in your locality for at least 3 consecutive years.

-Borrower status: You must not have defaulted on a loan in the past or availed assistance through another subsidy-linked government scheme.
+- Borrower status: You must not have defaulted on a loan in the past or availed of assistance through another subsidy-linked government scheme.